mwmahlberg/gridfileserv/README.md

 This repository contains code for the answer to a question on Stackoverflow: [How to handle video and image upload to storage servers?](https://stackoverflow.com/questions/58459117/how-to-handle-video-and-image-upload-to-storage-servers)

+gridfileserv implements a http server which uses either a directory or MongoDB GridFS to store files uploaded to it.

 Installation
 ------------